-43. Notices of enquiry are dealt with in Section 12AC(1) of the Taxes Management Act 1970.
-That section confers on HMRC the power to issue a notice of enquiry generally within twelve months after the filing of a partnership tax return

-"(a) to the partner who made and delivered the return, or his successor"...
+43 Notices of inquiry are dealt with in section 12AC(1) of the Taxes Management Act 1970.
+That section confers on HMRC the power to issue a notice of inquiry generally within twelve months after the filing of a partnership tax return: "(a) to the partner who made and delivered the return, or his successor".

-44. In Flaxmode Ltd v.
-Revenue and Customs Commissioners [2008] STC (SCD) 666, Special Commissioner Charles Hellier held that the effect of this is that if a notice is given only to a person other than the person who "made and delivered the return, or his successor", for example to another partner, that notice is not a "notice of enquiry" under the section: [8].
-The Special Commissioner added:
+44 In Flaxmode Ltd v Revenue and Customs Comrs [2008] STC (SCD) 666, Special Commissioner Charles Hellier held that the effect of this is that if a notice is given only to a person other than the person who "made and delivered the return, or his successor", for example to another partner, that notice is not a "notice of inquiry" under the section: para 8.
+The Special Commissioner added, at para 27:

-"27 It does not seem to me that section 12AC requires particular formality about the giving of notice.
+"It does not seem to me that section 12AC requires particular formality about the giving of notice.
 Chambers English Dictionary 7 Edition defines 'notice' as intimation, announcement, information, warning.
-It seems to me that that purpose of the notice to be given is to warn the taxpayer that an enquiry is underway so that he knows questions may be asked and that time limits may be affected, and to provide a mechanical activation of the enquiry procedure.
-This does not require something formal: all that is needed is something in writing which informs the taxpayer that an enquiry is underway.
-It seems to me therefore that a letter which announces that "I intend enquiring into" a tax return is sufficient to be a notice for the purposes of section 12AC."
+It seems to me that that purpose of the notice to be given is to warn the taxpayer that an inquiry is underway so that he knows questions may be asked and that time limits may be affected, and to provide a mechanical activation of the inquiry procedure.
+This does not require something formal: all that is needed is something in writing which informs the taxpayer that an inquiry is underway.
+It seems to me therefore that a letter which announces that "I intend inquiring into" a tax return is sufficient to be a notice for the purposes of section 12AC."

-45. At this point it only remains to mention section 113 of the Taxes Management Act 1970, which contains the power of HMRC to prescribe the form for tax returns.
+45 At this point it only remains to mention section 113 of the Taxes Management Act 1970, which contains the power of HMRC to prescribe the form for tax returns.